zuozhenggh/learning-library/security-library/database/data-safe/assess-database-configurations-users/assess-database-configurations-users.md

     ![View History option for latest security assessment](images/latest-sa-view-history.png "View History option for latest security assessment")

-5. Review the **Assessment History** page for your target database.
+5. Review all the security assessments for your target database.

     - So far, you should have two security assessments for your target database: The default assessment that was automatically generated for you by Oracle Data Safe, and the assessment that you saved earlier as My Security Assessment.
     - If you don't see your assessments, make sure that your compartment is selected.